 The town of Berwick-upon-Tweed is also served by the main East Coast rail line with regular services to Edinburgh and Newcastle for a city day out.

 The area has over 26 miles of fantastic beaches just made for lazy picnics and outdoor adventures.
-The nearest, Cocklawburn Beach (2.5 miles) is an ideal spot for kite flying, rock pooling or beach roaming leading all the way down to the vast golden sands of Cheswick and Goswick - for perfect escapism away from the crowds.
+The nearest, Cocklawburn Beach (2.5 miles) is an ideal spot for kite flying, searching for fossils, rock pooling or beach roaming leading all the way down to the vast golden sands of Cheswick and Goswick - for perfect escapism away from the crowds.

 Walking and cycling in this area is a delight with an abundance of trails and waymarked routes suitable for all ages and abilities from family routes, leisure routes, and mountain biking trails with everything from easy coastal stretches to high energy treks along the course of the Sandstone Way.